 What about Rory and Al?
 Are their antics real?

 Absolutely.
 Anyone who’s lived with a dog of any breed will recognize some of Rory’s and Al’s behaviors, from finding creative ways to steal food to ecstatic running and leaping.
-As members of our human families, dogs contribute to much to our emotional well-being –- including providing comic relief when life grows too intense.
+As members of our human families, dogs contribute much to our emotional well-being –- including providing comic relief when life grows too intense.

 So what's next?
 When can we expect another Kimberley West mystery?

-In addition to the two current series, I plan to launch a new series featuring a husband and wife amateur sleuth team.
-What sets Nick and Alexandria (Allie) Morie apart from the famous Nick and Nora Charles or television’s Hart to Hart is their age.
-Nick is 72 and a retired photographer.
-Allie is a 65-year-old investigative reporter who, in the first chapter, is forced into retirement.
+What sets Nick and Alexandria (Lexie) Morie apart from previous husband/wife detectives is their age.
+Nick is 70 and a retired computer expert who loves to sing.
+Lexie is a 65-year-old investigative reporter who, in the first chapter, is forced into retirement.

 Seven Little-Known Facts About Lynn Franklin